July 23 @ 10:00 am – 12:00 pm

 Related Events

-- Socializing: Chatting with others, making new connections, or catching up with friends.
+- Socializing: Chat with others, make new connections, or catch up with friends

-- Relaxing: Sitting quietly, reading, listening to music with headphones, or just enjoying a calm space.
+- Relaxing: Sit quietly, read, listen to music with headphones, or just enjoy the calm space

-- Independent Work: Bringing personal projects, studying, or using the time to focus on tasks.
+- Independent Work: Bring personal projects, homework or studying you may need to do, or use the time to focus on tasks

-- Unstructured Activities: Doing puzzles, sketching, journaling, or engaging in other personal hobbies.
+- Unstructured Activities: puzzles, sketching, journaling, or engaging in other personal hobbies

-- Exploring Resources: Learning about other programs, events, or services Sinneave offers.
+- Exploring Resources: Learn about other programs, events, or services Sinneave offers

-- Simply Being: Spending time in the space without any specific activity, just enjoying the presence of others without any expectations to engage.
+- Simply Being: Spend time in the space without any specific activity, just enjoying the presence of others without any expectations to engage

-To ensure a welcoming and safe space for all users, familiarize yourself with the Rules of the Space:
+To ensure a welcoming and safe space for all users, please read over the Rules of the Space before you arrive:

-- No Alcohol or Drugs: Substance-free space for everyone’s safety and comfort.
+- No Alcohol or Drugs: This is a substance-free space for everyone’s safety and comfort

 - No formal supervision provided: Attend and engage independently